nvpm/nvpm/README.md

 # New Version Warning

-The  NVPM  projects  are going through a hard reset in its code paradigm and the organizational structure.
-The code is being ported to an Object Oriented paradigm, which will allow  me  to  solve  problems more effiently.
+The NVPM  projects are going through a hard reset in their code paradigm and the organizational structure.
+The code is being ported to an Object Oriented paradigm, which will allow  me to solve  problems more efficiently.
 However, although this does not affect the end-user,  the  plug-in structure is being changed a bit.